-Combination/Feature Function Fn + oX (F2): muting Turns on and off the built-in speakers or the headphones.
+Combination/Feature Function Fn + 1 / 2 (F2): muting Turns on and off the built-in speakers or the headphones.
 Fn + ∠ (F3/F4): volume control Changes the volume level.
-To increase the volume, keep pressing the Fn+F4 keys or press the Fn+F4 keys and then the ↑ or → key.
-To decrease the volume, keep pressing the Fn+F3 keys or press the Fn+F3 keys and then the ↓ or ← key.
-Fn + ☼ (F5/F6): brightness control Changes the LCD brightness of your computer screen.
+To increase the volume, keep pressing the $Fn+F4$ keys or press the $Fn+F4$ keys and then the \uparrow or \rightarrow key.
+To decrease the volume, keep pressing the $Fn+F3$ keys or press the $Fn+F3$ keys and then the \downarrow or \leftarrow key.
+Fn + ☆ (F5/F6): brightness control Changes the LCD brightness of your computer screen.
 To increase lighting intensity, keep pressing the Fn+F6 keys or press the Fn+F6 keys and then the ↑ or → key.
 To decrease lighting intensity, keep pressing the Fn+F5 keys or press the Fn+F5 keys and then the ↓ or ← key.
-Fn + □ / → (F7): display output Switches the display output between your computer screen, an external display, simultaneous output to both, and multiple displays with both that function as a single desktop.
-Press the Enter key to select the display output. !
-If you disconnect a display cable from your computer while an external display is selected as the display output destination, the computer screen goes blank.
+Fn + Im / G→ (F7): display output Switches the display output between your computer screen, an external display, simultaneous output to both, and multiple displays with both that function as a single desktop.
+Press the Enter key to select the display output.
+I If you disconnect a display cable from your computer while an external display is selected as the display output destination, the computer screen goes blank.
 In such a case, press the F7 key twice while holding down the Fn key, and then press the Enter key to switch the display output to the computer screen.
 Multiple displays may not be supported depending on the operating system on your computer.
-Fn + Q / Q (F9/F10) : zooming Changes the size of an image or a document displayed on some software.
-To make the view look smaller and further away (zoom out), press the Fn+F9 keys.
-To make the view look bigger and closer (zoom in), press the Fn+F10 keys.
-See the help file included with the VAIO Control Center for more information.

-Combination/Feature Function Fn + 7 (F12): nibernation Provides the lowest level of power consumption.
+Combination/Feature Function Fn + ^Z (F12): hibernation Provides the lowest level of power consumption.
 When you execute this command, the states of the system and the connected peripheral devices are saved to the built-in storage device and the system power is turned off.
 To return the system to its original state, use the power switch to turn on the power.
-For details on power management, see Using the Power Saving Modes (page 27) .
+For details on power management, see Using the Power Saving Modes (page 29) .

-Using the Pointing Device
+Using the Touch Pad

-The keyboard contains a cursor-pointing device, the pointing stick (1).
-You can point to, select, drag, and scroll objects on the screen using the pointing stick in combination with the buttons located below the space bar.
+You can point to, select, drag, and scroll objects on the screen using the touch pad.